 Other interesting spiritual sights lie just beyond, like the cave of Kyz Bibi, which once swallowed a pious woman afraid of being violated by attackers.
 Good if you want to get pregnant.

 Nokhur is made up of several villages, and the area is one of the only spots in Turkmenistan suitable to walking.
 You can connect the different villages through shepherd’s trails that pass by waterfalls and swimming holes.

 It’s a good excuse to hang out with the locals and learn more about the place.
 So many interesting customs lay just below the surface.
 Why do the women of Nokhur wear their headscarves in their mouth, for instance?
 “Because otherwise they say silly things.”
 Amateur-anthropologists will have a field day.

 Another plus: there are no policemen watching your back like in the cities.
 Besides mountain goats, you might see a jackal or a wild mountain sheep.
 Horn-shaped fossilized ammonites are strewn just about everywhere in the Kopet Dag.

 At the moment, 1 homestay is available in Nokhur, and it would be difficult to find a better place to stay than this.
 Huge plates of food, homely feeling and real Turkmen hospitality.
 No beds are available, just a huge carpeted space to stretch out on.
 A special treat is to sleep outside on the patio and watch the stars turn.

-Located at more than 1000m height, you will welcome the chill after the desert heat, but it could get cold later in the year.
+Located at more than 1000 m height, you will welcome the chill after the desert heat, but nights are chilly at the end of summer.

 It pays to saunter around the village.
 Nokhur silk and felt is considered unique and top quality in Turkmenistan.
-The houses have wooden columns carved in distinct patterns (some say Ionic, I say ammonite) and rams horns abound.
+The houses have wooden columns carved in distinct patterns and rams horns abound.